 3. Share it around in a tapas bar

 Quality over quantity is evident with only a few tapas bars on offer in the area.
-Enjoy a wine, craft beer or cocktail at Cedar + Pine with the added bonus of cheeseburger sliders and crispy duck baos, or enjoy seafood share plates from neighbourhood oyster bar Shucks Bar.
+Enjoy a wine, craft beer or cocktail at Cedar + Pine with the added bonus of cheeseburger sliders, crispy duck spring rolls and fish tacos, or enjoy seafood share plates from neighbourhood oyster bar Shucks Bar.

 Let the kids splash and slide when this pool fills with seawater at high tide.
 This is a summer playground dream with a slide in the middle of the pool and adjoining playground.
 It’s easy for parents to keep a watchful eye in this walled pool area.

 5. Stroll between Wynnum and Manly

 Start at Waterloo Esplanade and stroll along the bay to Manly Yacht Club.
 A mixture of sea breezes, seaside views and fishing lines will accompany you along the waterfront.

 6. Eat your way through the Manly Farmers Markets